 How It All Works – Pregnancy Basics

 Once fertilized, the egg is swept down the fallopian tube toward the central cavity of the uterus.
 This process can take 6-12 days.
 Once inside the uterus, the egg begins implantation.
 That is the process of embedding in the thick, development-friendly environment of the uterine lining.
 This location is where the pregnancy will develop.
 Once the egg is implanted in the uterine lining, it begins to develop an attachment which will eventually become the placenta.
-In addition, a hormone known as HCG is produced.
-It is only when levels of HCG are high enough to be detected in a woman’s bloodstream that it can be evaluated by either a blood test or a urine test.
-At three weeks of pregnancy (or one week following conception) the range of HCG in normal pregnancy can range from 5-50 mIU/L (a tiny amount, but wide range, in laboratory calculating language).
+In addition, a hormone known as hCG is produced.
+It is only when levels of hCG are high enough to be detected in a woman’s bloodstream that it can be evaluated by either a blood test or a urine test.
+At three weeks of pregnancy (or one week following conception) the range of HCG in normal pregnancy can range from 5-72 mIU/L (a tiny amount, but wide range, in laboratory calculating language).

-Why Wait 10 Days for a Pregnancy Test?
+Why Wait to Take a Pregnancy Test?

 Taking a home pregnancy test can be confusing or feel isolating.
 Receive reliable results you can trust in a professional environment.
 If you’d like to find out for sure if you’re pregnant, Avenue Women’s Center offers free pregnancy tests.
-Our highly sensitive, lab-quality tests are accurate just 10 days after possible conception.
-With six centers in DuPage County, we offer convenient, confidential services at no cost.
-Call, chat, email, or text for an appointment today!
+Our highly sensitive, lab-quality tests can provide you with accurate results.
+With six centers in Chicagoland, Illinois, we offer convenient, confidential services at no cost.

 Guest post by Carla Sebaski, RN